Freedom Lane: Home of the Dee-Quizzy

 “You’re sandwich?”
 Guy Fieri replied.
 “You stole the Dee-Quizzy from the kid too?”

 “No,” Paulie said.
 “It’s a family recipe.
 He’s family, you see.
-My nephew that my older sister adopted.”
+He’s my nephew that my older sister adopted.”

 “Come back!”
 Paulie said.
 “I can show you how to make the Paulie Burger!
 It has a slice of ham and pineapple on top!
 It doesn’t sell, but it’s really good!”